open-edge-platform/infra-onboarding/pa-server/README.md

 ## Overview

 Provisioning Artifacts Server (PA Server) is an NGINX based server which hosts files required for provisioning.
-These files are provided by DKAM (EFI file, HookOS binaries, iPXE files, GRUB files)
+These files are provided by DKAM (EFI file, HookOS binaries, iPXE files, GRUB files).

 ## Features